ppy/osu/README.md

 ## Code analysis

 Code analysis can be run with `powershell ./build.ps1` or `build.sh`.
 This is currently only supported under windows due to [resharper cli shortcomings](https://youtrack.jetbrains.com/issue/RSRP-410004).
-Alternative, you can install resharper or use rider to get inline support in your IDE of choice.
+Alternatively, you can install resharper or use rider to get inline support in your IDE of choice.

 # Contributing